Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros on the critical line

 \subsection{Approximation of Epstein zeta function for small values of $\Delta$}

-In this part, for small values of the anisotropy parameter $\Delta$ the Epstein function is approximated well by a function which reveals an equidistant distribution of critical zeros along the imaginary axis in the limit $\Delta\to 0$.
+In this part, for small values of the anisotropy parameter $\Delta$, the Epstein function is approximated well by a function which reveals an equidistant distribution of critical zeros along the imaginary axis in the limit $\Delta\to 0$.
+We start by showing the following asymptotic result as $\Delta\to 0$.